-- If you are not attending a CUPC meeting, lodge your submission before 9 December (if you receive a CUPC email in December) or 17 January (if you receive a CUPC email in January).
+- If you are not attending a CUPC meeting, in order to be considered, lodge your submission before Friday 13 July (if you receive a CUPC email in July - Round 1) or 13 August (if you receive a CUPC email in August - Round 2).

 Timing of email notifications and meetings